 This certification process is designed to ensure that the headquarters are capable of meeting the exacting challenges of a rapid deployment into various operational environments.

-The United Kingdom is the framework nation of the ARRC, while France, Greece, Italy, Spain and Turkey have sponsored the NATO Rapid Deployable Corps France, Greece Italy, Spain and Turkey, respectively.
-Germany and the Netherlands share costs for the German-Netherlands Rapid Deployable Corps, while Denmark, Germany and Poland are the three framework nations of the Multinational Corps Northeast and Belgium, France, Germany, Luxembourg and Spain are the Eurocorps framework nations.
+The United Kingdom is the framework nation of the ARRC, while France, Greece, Italy, Spain and Türkiye have sponsored the NATO Rapid Deployable Corps France, Greece, Italy, Spain and Türkiye, respectively.
+Germany and the Netherlands share costs for the German-Netherlands Rapid Deployable Corps, while Denmark, Germany and Poland are the three framework nations of the Multinational Corps Northeast.
+Belgium, France, Germany, Luxembourg and Spain are the Eurocorps framework nations.

-The corps are open to personnel contributions from all the other NATO nations and several nations participate within each Rapid Deployable Corps.
+The corps are open to personnel contributions from all the other NATO members and several Allies participate within each Rapid Deployable Corps.

 All Rapid Deployable Corps Headquarters, except Eurocorps, belong to NATO’s integrated military structure.
 This means that they operate under the direct operational command of the Supreme Allied Commander Europe (SACEUR).
-The political authorisation of the North Atlantic Council (NAC), NATO’s principal political decision-making body, is required to deploy the corps, and is given on a case-by-case basis as the result of a consensual decision between all of the 29 NATO nations.
+The political authorisation of the North Atlantic Council – NATO’s principal political decision-making body – is required to deploy the corps, and is given on a case-by-case basis as the result of a consensus decision between all NATO Allies.
 In addition, any commitment of the Eurocorps requires an exclusive decision of the member states Belgium, France, Germany, Luxembourg and Spain.

-The Allied Rapid Reaction Corps (ARRC), originally based in Rheindalen, Germany, but now in Innsworth, United Kingdom, was the first such corps, created in 1992.
-Following a review of NATO force structures, four more High Readiness Force Headquarters were established in 2002 and three other were established in 2005 and 2006 reaching the total of nine High Readiness Force Headquarters.
+The Allied Rapid Reaction Corps (ARRC) – originally based in Rheindalen, Germany, but now in Innsworth, United Kingdom – was the first such corps, created in 1992.
+Following a review of NATO force structures, four more High Readiness Force Headquarters were established in 2002 and three others were established in 2005 and 2006, reaching a total of eight High Readiness Force Headquarters.

 In addition, Eurocorps, based in Strasbourg, France, has a technical agreement with NATO since 2002 and can be used for NATO missions.